Begin the Journey That Leads to You

 Williams explains that students who don’t perceive themselves as the best in the classroom find their home in the lab, where they receive individualized attention and have space to think quietly.

 “I had a student who graduated last spring,” Williams recalls.
 “She did fine in class but wasn’t an A student.
 She came to me one day and said ‘I want you to know I’m trying so hard.’
-I realized she compared herself with the class superstars, and feeling like she was always falling short.
+I realized she compared herself with the class superstars and felt like she was always falling short.
 So, I invited her to do summer research with me.”

 Williams said that, although the student started out very nervous, pointing out that she didn’t know how to do synthesis, for example, she did a great job in the lab.
 She was very organized and her lab notebook was immaculate.